Trump rises with Bannon's fall

 Republican donor Dan Eberhart, CEO of the oilfield services company Canary, said Bannon's power with the GOP base comes from Trump.

-Abandoned, Bannon essentially sued for peace during his Breitbart-branded radio program on Sirius XM Thursday.
+Abandoned, Bannon essentially sued for peace Thursday during his Breitbart-branded radio program on Sirius XM.

 "There is no one we think higher of than President Trump and the agenda, so let's not let the left-wing media stir that up," Bannon said, adding that Trump has had a "heroic" first year in office.